Dividend Power Score

 Key executives include:

-- Marc D. Miller – Chief Executive Officer
+- Marc D. Miller – Chief Executive Officer and President

-- Alan B. Miller – Executive Chairman
+- Alan B. Miller – Chairman and Founder

 - Edward L. Sim – President, Acute Care Division